johnridesabike/bikewalklife/posts/2021/04/mosul-hosts-its-first-all-female-cycling-marathon.md

 external_link: https://news.yahoo.com/iraqi-girls-part-female-cycle-151350593.html?guccounter=1

 ---
-In international news, Reuters reports that an all-female cycling marathon took place in Mosul, Iraq for the first time.
-Participants were motivated to encourage more women to ride bicycles.
+In international news, an all-female cycling marathon took place in Mosul, Iraq for the first time.
+Participants and organizers are advocating for more women to ride bicycles.

 [Watch the video or full story here](https://news.yahoo.com/iraqi-girls-part-female-cycle-151350593.html?guccounter=1).